chumajin/kaggle-VCID/README.md

 # 4. Inference

-For kaggle competition, you can use the inference code on the kaggle notebook [here](https://www.kaggle.com/code/chumajin/vcid-ens-303-305-307-309-319v2)
+For kaggle competition, you can use the inference code on the kaggle notebook [here](https://www.kaggle.com/code/chumajin/vcid-6th-place-inference).
+Train the necessary k-folds and create the models within a single folder.
+Then, upload them to Kaggle and please edit the modelpath in the CFG for each model accordingly.

 # 5. license